joseconti/woo-redsys-gateway-light/readme.txt

 * Added notice about Forums help.

 == 1.3.2 ==
-* Fixed URLs at About page.
+* Fixed URLs on the About page.
 * Fixed encoded Date & hour at order edit page.

 == 1.3.1.1 ==